-Are you looking to give your dining room chairs a make-over?
-Whether you’re considering buying newly upholstered chairs or adding fresh fabrics to the ones you already have, you should know what the different options offer.
+Are you looking to give your dining room chair seat a makeover?
+Whether you’re considering buying upholstered chairs or adding new fabric to the ones you already have, you should know what the different options offer.

-The best fabric to reupholster dining room chairs is one that’s easy to clean, durable, and matches your budget and decor.
-The most popular choices include leather, cotton blends, polyester fabrics, but also faux suede, and velvet.
+The best upholstery fabric for reupholstering dining room chairs is one that’s easy to clean, durable, and matches your budget and decor.
+The best fabric for seat cushions includes leather, cotton fabric blends, polyester fabrics, but also faux suede, and velvet.

 What to Know about Dining Chairs

 Dining chairs made of wood are an excellent choice for a home with a classic appearance and atmosphere, particularly if there are other wooden pieces of furniture in the room.
-Depending on the level of formality you choose, you can order these with or without wooden arms, as well as with or without upholstered backrests and seats.
+Depending on the level of formality you choose, you can order these with or without wooden arms, as well as with or without upholstered backrests, chair backing material, and seats.

+No matter what type of chairs you choose, you should always know how to measure fabric and chairs.
 Because they have extra padding on the back, seating area, or both, upholstered dining chairs give your visitors hours of comfort even after they have left the table.
-You may make your upholstered chairs more luxurious by adding in a few more touches, such as button tufting and cushioned armrests.
+You may make your upholstered furniture more luxurious by adding a few more touches, such as button tufting and cushioned armrests.